Travel Photography Gear

 I’ve been working as a travel photographer & blogger for 10-years, so I get a lot of questions about what kind of photography gear I use.
 Take a peek inside my camera bag!

-Now, when you’re reading through this list, please understand that I’m a working professional.
-I own a lot of gear these days.
-Much more than I started with.
+Now, when you’re reading this list, please understand that I’m a working professional freelance photographer.
+I own a lot of gear.
+Much more than I first started with.

 Most travelers don’t need backup cameras, drones, and multiple lenses.

 If you’re simply interested in a good portable camera for traveling, make sure to check out my complete guide to the best travel cameras for every budget.